 Best Overall Women's Climbing Shoes

-La Sportiva Miura - Women's
+La Sportiva Miura VS - Women's

 Best Bang for the Buck

 The Five Ten Kirigami is seriously one of the most comfortable shoes we've ever worn — and we've worn a LOT of different climbing shoes over the years.
 On the first day wearing these shoes outdoors, we put them on for a pitch of climbing and then left them on while belaying — something our lead tester would never normally do.
 The Kirigamis were arguably more comfortable than our approach shoes.
 Point being, these Velcro slippers are ideal for beginner climbers and those concerned with comfort above all else.
 They are still well made and provide a solid foundation for a wide variety of climbing.
 We felt they were best suited for moderate multi-pitch climbing, especially crack climbs.
 Comfort and performance in a reasonably priced package — what's not to like?

 These shoes performed okay across the board in our metric comparisons.
 Though not designed for performance rock climbing, we tested them on small edges and smears to see how they worked.
 In general, the Kirigami did pretty well except for the fact that the soles are very floppy, meaning these shoes completely lack the stiffness of many of our top performers in edging.